UNDP-Data/geohub/documentation/docs/sharing/share_map.md

 The following operations can be done according to your permission of a map.

-- **VIEW** button: Map editor page is opened if clicked.
+- **EDIT** button: Map editor page is opened if clicked.
 You can see the map with full functionality and change map visualization settings.
-- **EDIT** button: It is available for **Editor** and **Owner**.
+- **EDIT METADATA** button: It is available for **Editor** and **Owner**.
 You can change layer title and access level from a dialog shown in the below figure.

+![Edit dialog for an example map](../assets/sharing/share_map_3.png){:style="width: 400px;"}

+<!-- .element style="height: 200px" -->

+--

+- **CREATE STORYMAP** button: You can start creating a storymap from this map.
+- **DUPLICATE** button: You can duplicate this map as your map.
+Only available when you sign in.
 - **STAR** button: It is available for signed users.
 You can add the map to your favourite.

-![Edit dialog for an example map](../assets/sharing/share_map_3.png){:style="width: 400px;"}

-<!-- .element style="height: 200px" -->

 --